MeseCraft/MeseCraft/README.md

 MeseCraft - A blocky survival game.
 ==========================
-Copyright (C) 2019-2023 MeseCraft
+Copyright (C) 2019-2025 MeseCraft
 <contact@mesecraft.com>

 Description
 -------------------------
-The best game for Minetest.
-A survival game with new depth, mechanics, biomes, mobs and many essential additions.
-Has a focus on being fun, user-friendly, stable, and minimalist but featured.
-Join us at: https://www.mesecraft.com
+Mesecraft is the best game for Luanti (formerly known as Mintest).
+MeseCraft is survival game with new depth, mechanics, biomes, mobs and many essential additions.
+It has a focus on being fun, user-friendly, stable, and minimalist but featured.
+Join us at https://www.mesecraft.com.

-Currently, this game is stable and has been debugged on an online server environment with many players.
-There is active development so new bugs may come and go.
+The game is designed to be a stable game intended for singleplayer mode or for an online server with many players.
+Although development has recently lulled, there is active support and maintenance for the game provided by Komodo (Jeremy Weston) and the MeseCraft and Luanti community contributers.

 Development Cycle
 -------------------------